Partner, Abuse Claims

-Liam is a Senior Associate Solicitor in our Abuse department and a member of Simpson Millar’s Leadership Team.
+Liam is a Partner in our Abuse department and a member of Simpson Millar’s Leadership Team.

 He specialises in child abuse claims against public bodies including schools, religious or charitable organisations, social services and the police.
 His cases are funded usually by way of a Conditional Fee Agreement or Legal Aid Certificate.

 He also handles civil cases against individuals who have been criminally convicted of offences, which includes representing clients in group actions and dealing with cases on a multi-track basis.

 Liam also pursues Criminal Injuries Compensation Authority (CICA) claims on behalf of his clients, which is a complicated and unique area of law, and involves representing clients from a wide range of backgrounds.